adri326/ponylang-website/content/reference/pony-performance-cheatsheet.md

 Which is better for performance?
 Well, it depends.
 How often is the input to `zero_is_bad` going to be 0?
 The more often it is, the worse the error version will perform compared to the union type version.
 If the `i` parameter to `zero_is_bad` is rarely 0, then the error version will perform better than the union type version.

 Our union type version contains additional logic that will be executed on every single call.
-We have to match against the result of `zero_is_bad` to determine if you got a `U64` or `None`.
+We have to match against the result of `zero_is_bad` to determine if we got a `U64` or `ZeroIsBad`.
 You are going to pay that cost *every single time*.

 How do you know which is the best version?
 Well, there is no best version.
 There is only a version that will work better based on the inputs you are expecting.
 Pick wisely.
-Here's our general rule of thumb.
-If it's in hot path code, and you are talking about `error` happening in terms that are less than 1 in millions, you probably want the union type.
+Here's our general rule of thumb: if it's in hot path code and you are talking about `error` being triggered in terms that are less than 1 in millions, you probably want the error version; otherwise, the type union might fit better.
 But again, the only way to know is to test.

 By the way, did you notice our union type version introduced a different problem?
 It's [boxing the `U64` machine word](#boxing-machine-words).
 If `zero_is_bad` was returning a `(FooClass | None)` that wouldn't be an issue.
 Here, however, it is.
-Be mindful that when you address one possible performance problem that you don't introduce a different one.
+Be mindful that, when you address one possible performance problem, you don't introduce a different one.
 It's ok to trade one potential performance problem for another; you just need to be mindful.

 ### Watch the asynchrony! {#e-too-many-actors}